 1. What’s the number one thing you’re struggling with right now?

-2. What are your short-term goals?
+2. What are your goals in the short term?

 3. What did you enjoy the most about your education in school?